CoqHott/model-structures-Coq/README.md

 Another drawback of the private inductive type is that it breaks some tactics, and especially `destruct`.
-To solve this problem, we defined a tactic `destruct_path` which revert all hypothesis depending on the equality considered, apply paths_ind, and the reintroduce the reverted hypothesis.
+To solve this problem, we defined a tactic `destruct_path` which revert all hypothesis depending on the equality considered, apply paths_ind, and then reintroduce the reverted hypothesis.

 ## Coq dpd-graph ##